 I was surprised by how fast the little storyteller in me spun the story "I am rejected."
 This was not the first time it happened.
-And each time I knew the rationale behind the person's behaviour, yet knowing the reason did little to keep me from feeling rejected.
+Each time I knew the rationale behind the person's behaviour.
+Yet knowing the reason did little to keep me from feeling rejected.

 Since the outbreak of COVID-19, many countries have implemented physical distancing measures to prevent the spread of this virus.
-And since then, I have encountered several instances where someone was walking straight in my path, and when we were near to each other, that person would intentionally walk to one side so as to avoid me.
+Since then, I have encountered several instances where someone was walking straight in my path, and when we were near each other, that person would intentionally walk to one side so as to avoid me.

 Instantly, the feeling of rejection hit me.

-But I could have been if I had 'subscribed' to the story that my mind scripted.
-Who knows there might be part 1, part 2 and even part 3 of that story if I had followed the series.
+But I could have been, if I had 'subscribed' to the story that my mind scripted.
+Who knows—there might have been a part 1, part 2 and even part 3 of that story if I had 'followed' the series.

-There is a little storyteller in our minds that is always churning out stories, using our assumptions, values and situations we encounter in life as material.
-There are the "I'm not good enough" story, the "I'm not accepted" story, the "I'm a failure" story and many more different titles.
+There is a little storyteller in our minds that is always churning out stories—using our assumptions, values and situations we encounter in life as material.
+There are the "I'm not good enough" stories, the "I'm not accepted" stories, the "I'm a failure" stories and many other different titles.

 So if you don't like the 'story' of a particular situation in your life, do the following:

-1. Recognize that your mind likes to attach a meaning or create a story out of a situation you're in.
+1. Recognize that your mind likes to attach a meaning or create a story out of the situation you're in.

 2. Question the story that your mind scripted.

 3. Make a choice to reject or accept the 'story' of that situation.